-• CAP-1002 for the treatment of DMD (Phase III): Our core program is focused on the development and commercialization of a cell therapy technology, (referred herein as CAP-1002) comprised CDCs, which are an endogenous population of stromal cells isolated from donated cells of healthy human hearts, for the treatment of DMD.
+• CAP-1002 for the treatment of DMD (Phase 3): Our core program is focused on the development and commercialization of a cell therapy technology (referred herein as CAP-1002) comprised of CDCs, which are an endogenous population of stromal cells isolated from donated cells of healthy human hearts, for the treatment of DMD.
 CAP-1002 is designed to slow disease progression in DMD through the immunomodulatory, anti-inflammatory, and anti-fibrotic actions of CDCs, which are mediated by secreted exosomes laden with bioactive cargo.
 Among the cargo elements known to be bioactive in CDC exosomes are microRNAs.
 Collectively, these non-coding RNA species alter gene expression in macrophages and other target cells, dialing down generalized inflammation and stimulating tissue regeneration in DMD (and in a variety of other inflammatory diseases).
 This mechanism of action, which is consistent with the changes observed in clinical studies to date in circulating inflammatory biomarkers, contrasts with that of exon-skipping oligonucleotides and gene therapy approaches, which aim to restore dystrophin expression.
 DMD is a rare form of muscular dystrophy which results in muscle degeneration and premature death.
 Additionally, the absence of dystrophin in muscle cells leads to significant cell damage and ultimately causes muscle cell death and fibrotic replacement.
 The annual cost of care for patients with DMD is very high and increases with disease progression.
 We therefore believe that DMD represents a significant market opportunity for our product candidate, CAP-1002.

 To date, we have completed two promising clinical trials investigating CAP-1002 for DMD.
 Data from the first trial, a Phase I/II trial named HOPE-Duchenne, suggested improvements in skeletal and cardiac endpoints.
 In HOPE-2, a Phase II clinical trial conducted in the United States, CAP-1002 was used to treat patients with late-stage DMD.
 In March 2022, we announced that the final one-year results from HOPE-2 were published in The Lancet showing that the trial met its primary efficacy endpoint of the mid-level dimension of the Performance of the Upper Limb ("PUL") v1.2 (p=0.01) and additional positive endpoints of full PUL v2.0 (p=0.04) and a cardiac endpoint of left ventricular ejection fraction (p=0.002).
 CAP-1002 was generally safe and well-tolerated throughout the studies.

-Additionally, we are conducting an open label extension ("OLE") study of the HOPE-2 trial in which 12 patients have elected to continue treatment of CAP-1002.
-We have announced positive one-year and 18-month results from this ongoing OLE study.
-Data from the OLE study suggests disease modification with statistically significant differences in the PUL v2.0 scale in the CAP-1002 original treatment group when compared to the original placebo group from HOPE-2.
-In addition, disease progression was attenuated equally in both groups once patients began treatment in the OLE.
+Additionally, we are currently conducting an open label extension ("OLE") study of the HOPE-2 trial in which 12 patients have elected to continue treatment of CAP-1002.
+We announced positive one-year and two-year results from this ongoing OLE study.
+The HOPE-2-OLE study previously met its primary endpoint at the one-year timepoint on the PUL v2.0 scale (p=0.02).
+At the two-year timepoint, data showed statistically significant differences in the PUL v2.0 in the OLE treatment group when compared to the original rate of decline of the placebo group from HOPE-2 after one-year (p=0.021).
+LVEF was measured using cardiac magnetic resonance imaging (cMRI) and six of nine patients showed improvements in heart function with CAP-1002 treatment compared to their final assessment at the end of the HOPE-2 study.
+Over time, there was an increasing correlation with PUL v2.0 and ejection fraction results (24-month OLE results r=0.75, p=0.02).
 CAP-1002 treatment during the OLE portion of the study continues to yield a consistent safety profile and has been well-tolerated throughout the study.